tenzap/exif-thumbnail-adder/README.md

 - When choosing Android-Exif-Extended library:
     - all the existing EXIF structure is kept and a new APP1 structure containing the thumbnail is added to the existing APP1.
     - this means that all EXIF tags will be duplicate if checked by exiftool
+    - if you turn option "skip files having thumbnail" off, this will lead to duplicate IFD1 structure (IFD1 contains the thumbnail metadata).
+So if you choose Android-Exif-Extended, be sure to leave this option "on"
     - Any other tags (XMP for example) are kept
 - When choosing exiv2:
-    - Some tags of [Canon] & [Composite] group on Canon pictures might be stripped
+    - on some pictures some tags of [Canon] & [Composite] group on Canon pictures might be stripped, [Ducky] group seems removed too
-    - XMP is kept
+    - [XMP*] is kept
     - If exiv2 detects some problems (errors) in your files, the file are be skipped (reported error is displayed in the app)
 - When choosing libexif:
-    - All [XMP] metadata groups and tags get deleted.
+    - All [XMP*] metadata groups and tags get deleted.
     - Some or all tags of [Olympus] [Canon] [Composite] group get deleted.
+    - [Ducky] group is kept
     - The tags supported by libexif and exif structure are rewritten.
-    - It is like running "exif --create-exif --insert-thumbnail tb.jpg" from the exif command line.
+    - It is like running "exif --create-exif --remove-thumbnail --no-fixup --insert-thumbnail tb.jpg" from the exif command line.
     - In case exif faces some problems (likely bad EXIF data in your picture) they are reported in the app, the processing of the picture is skipped and the original picture remains untouched.
-- When choosing pixymeta-android library:
+- When choosing pixymeta-android library (**usage is discouraged** until pixymeta bug is fixed):
-    - You might loose XMP metadata, I didn't test it yet.
     - the existing EXIF tags are copied and things a rewritten from scratch.
-The resulting EXIF values were the same in my testing except the InterOp IFD which was not copied (see https://github.com/dragon66/pixymeta-android/issues/10)
+    - [XMP*] tags are kept
+    - [InteropIFD] directory is not correctly rewritten leading to problems such as "Bad InteropIFD directory" or "IFD1 pointer references previous InteropIFD directory" or "GPS pointer references previous InteropIFD directory".
+See [pixymeta bug report](https://github.com/dragon66/pixymeta-android/issues/10).

 ## Contribute